Oakley empathizes with Spike Lee over treatment at MSG - WHIZ News

 The incident occurred on the first night on the job for Leon Rose, the longtime player agent who was hired Monday as team president.

 “I know Leon.
 He’s a great guy,” Oakley said.
-“But hey, this is something probably Obama can’t fix.”
+“But hey, this is something probably (former President Barack) Obama can’t fix.”

 Oakley’s lawsuit against Dolan and Madison Square Garden, stemming from his ejection from a game and ensuing arrest three years ago, was dismissed last month.